wlonk/arcadia/appendix/fairies.rst

 These are the rulers of Arcadia, the nobles and dominions of that other land.
 One will be present in each game of *Arcadia*.

-.. todo:: Can fairies offer particular magical bargains to people?

 The Beast of the Moors
 ~~~~~~~~~~~~~~~~~~~~~~